Michael Bublé: 2022–present: Higher and The Voice

 On January 29, 2022, Bublé announced that his ninth studio album, Higher, would be released on March 25.
 The album was his first studio album since Love (2018).

 Dancing With The Stars on Disney+ celebrated "Michael Bublé Night" on October 24, 2022, with Bublé serving as a guest judge, and performing two songs, including Higher.

 On May 13, 2024, it was announced that Bublé would be featured as a coach on the 26th season of The Voice.
 His final artist, Sofronio Vasquez, won the season making Bublé the winning coach on his first season.
 Bublé returned as a coach for the 27th season and became the winning coach for the second consecutive time with his artist Adam David.
 In May 2025, it was announced that Bublé would return for the 28th season, which premiered in late 2025.
 In June 2025, Bublé joined Singer, the Chinese competition show for professional singers, for one episode.
+On June 12, 2026, Bublé performed at the second opening ceremony of the 2026 FIFA World Cup in Toronto, Canada.

+Use of pitch correction

+Bublé has criticized pitch correction tool AutoTune for being overused and making all singers sound "like robots", hiding their true sound, but admits to using it when recording pop music.
+He justifies it as a way to get into Top 40 radio, since "if you don't have it, you don't really get played" and likens it to "cosmetic surgery" for minor fixes that is fine if not overused, but misses the unadulterated sound of old.
+Arts interviewer Brad Wheeler, however, opined in the The Globe and Mail that Bublé's autotuned vocals on It's a Beautiful Day are "positively inhuman, devoid of DNA", while Bublé's producer Bob Rock sees autotune as a current fashion that you have to use.